ansible/ansible/docs/docsite/rst/scenario_guides/vmware_rest_scenarios/collect_information.rst

 - two datastores on the ESXi: ``rw_datastore`` and ``ro_datastore``
 - a dvswitch based guest network

-Finally, we use the environment variables to authenticate ourselves as explain in :ref:`vmware_rest_authentication`.
+Finally, we use the environment variables to authenticate ourselves as explained in :ref:`vmware_rest_authentication`.

 How to collect information
 ==========================